Gumster/vue-js-wp-archive/README.md

 The Vue instance reads posts from the WP REST API.

+## Setup

-A page is created ('categories') which is set as the Posts page in Settings=>Reading.
-That page will utilise index.php, and display the posts using Vue.
+The 2021 theme index.php has been modified to respond with a Vue.js instance if the url is set as the Posts page in Settings->Reading->Posts page, using is_home() function.

+The Fakerpress plugin is included, to generate random content for Posts.
+Once some content is present, the Vue rendering will work without further configuration.

+No compilation.
+No Babel.
+No Webpack.